LBHackney-IT/Data-Platform-Playbook/README.md

 The site is broken down into two sections:

 * Data Dictionary
-  * The Data Dictonary contains definitions of Data Entities
+  * The Data Dictionary contains definitions of Data Entities
 * Playbook
   * The Playbook contains articles on the processes involved in using the Data Platform
 * Architecture Decision Records